 A ‘pin‘ is the digital version of a Post-it note.
 It’s a visual way of organizing and sharing content and can be used to promote your products, services, and ideas.
 You can create pins on Pinterest or import them from other sites.
-Here are some tips on how to create pins and boards on Pinterest, which your assistant can do for you.
+Here are some tips on creating pins and boards on Pinterest, which your assistant can do for you.

 Add text to your pin.
 You can use the pin’s description to add more information about the pin or a call to action like ‘Shop now.’
 Add a link to your pin if you want people who click through from Pinterest to be taken directly to another site (like a website or blog).